LBHackney-IT/Infrastructure-Playbook/docs/services_we_provide.md

 These defaults must only be varied with the agreement of the Information Asset Owner.

 ## Patching
-The k[Patching module](https://github.com/LBHackney-IT/infrastructure/tree/master/modules/aws-patching-lbh/module) automatically scans all Windows and Ubuntu EC2 instances to make sure they have the most up-to-date patches.
+The [Patching module](https://github.com/LBHackney-IT/infrastructure/tree/master/modules/aws-patching-lbh/module) automatically scans all Windows and Ubuntu EC2 instances to make sure they have the most up-to-date patches.
 Note that this is OS only, not application patches.
 Enable by using the TOSCAN and TOPATCH tag groups (note: case-sensitive).

 TOSCAN:
 - Scans EC2s for Critical or Important patches